liddiard/js-analyzer/README.md

 using [recursive AngularJS templating in Sepalnote](https://github.com/liddiard/sepalnote/blob/master/notes/templates/include/note_major.html).
-- **Prevent nonsensical structure rule nesting**: Right now, the Program Structure setup will allow you to, for example, require nesting a variable declaration inside a variable declaration, which of course doesn't make sens.
+- **Prevent nonsensical structure rule nesting**: Right now, the Program Structure setup will allow you to, for example, require nesting a variable declaration inside a variable declaration, which of course doesn't make sense.
 - **Store structure rules in a database**: Right now, they're stored in [a JSON file](https://github.com/liddiard/js-analyzer/blob/master/public/js/nodeObjects.json), which works fine since the rules shouldn't need to be updated frequently, but is